ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 - How server key material should be managed and accessed.
 - Compatible server issuance and redemption running modes and associated expectations.
-- Considerations for how clients should evaluate the relationships that they hold with Issuers.
+- How clients should evaluate Issuer trust relationships.
-- Detailed analysis of the privacy and security considerations associated with the protocol.
+- Security and privacy properties of the protocol.
 - A concrete assessment and parametrization of the privacy budget associated with different settings of the above policies.
 - The incorporation of potential extensions into the wider ecosystem.